istek/b360m-power-hackintosh/README.md

 ### Graphics Card: Nvidia Geforce GTX 1060 5G
 ### Sound Card: Realtek ALC887 8 Channels
 ### Ethernet: Realtek 8168/8111/8112 Gigabyte Ethernet Controller

+because of Nvidia WebDriver, you can install macOS 10.13 only.

+and most of important, install or update system please be offline.